flutter/website/src/cookbook/lists/spaced-items.md

   1. The [`BuildContext`][] provided by the [`LayoutBuilder`][].
   2. The [`BoxConstraints`][] of the parent widget.

-In this recipe, you will not be using the [`BuildContext`][], but you will need the [`BoxConstraints`][] in the next step.
+In this recipe, you won't be using the [`BuildContext`][], but you will need the [`BoxConstraints`][] in the next step.

 Inside the `builder` function, return a [`SingleChildScrollView`][].
-This widget will ensure that the child widget can be scrolled even when the parent container gets too small.
+This widget ensures that the child widget can be scrolled, even when the parent container is too small.

 <?code-excerpt "lib/spaced_list.dart (builder)"?>
 ```dart